rdkcentral/rdk-halif-test-device_settings/docs/pages/dsFPD/ds-front-panel-display_L3_TestProcedure.md

 - Source
 - Sink

+## Overview

+This test helps to verify if the front panel can set with different patterns.

 #### User Input Required - test05

 **Yes**: User interaction is necessary to confirm front panel Patterns is set (This will be automated later).